coff/php-state-machine-framework/README.md

 Maybe state machines are not what you usually do with PHP but when you do... just use this.
-This simple yet powerful framework will keep your state machines within their desired state transition cycles.
+This simple yet powerful framework will keep your state machines within their desired state transition schemas.
 You can also modify their behavior whilst running or just configure them dynamically and launch.
 You can define state transition conditions you want based upon anonymous functions or class methods.
 Fire events on each state transition with your favorite event dispatcher.